ayumu0622/LLM-Based-Regressor/README.md

 # Large Language Model Regressor

 This repository presents a simplified version of the paper replication for the research outlined in "OmniPred: Language Models as Universal Regressors" ([link to paper](https://arxiv.org/abs/2402.14547)).
-In this project, I adapt the concept for a Kaggle competition focused on housing price prediction from tabular data ([Kaggle competition link](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/overview)).
+In this project, I fine-tuned pretrained T5 model using housing price prediction table data to solve regression task ([Kaggle competition link](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/overview)).

 ## Implementation Details